stemoutreach/CodeCreateLab/Level1B.md

 ## 🧪 Ready to Level Up?

-Show your work to a mentor or coach to move on to [Level 1 – Challenge](Challenges/Level1Challenge.md)
+Complete the [Level 1 – Challenge](Challenges/Level1Challenge.md) and show your work to a mentor or coach to move on.